Read this article to learn how to add Flash content to Dreamweaver.

-Basically, you leverage the ability for Dreamweaver objects and commands to display dialogs (see Insert bar objects for more information about building objects, and Commands for information about commands) using the form tag with the object tag to embed your Flash content in a Dreamweaver dialog box.
+Basically, you enable Dreamweaver objects and commands to display dialogs using the form tag with the object tag to embed your Flash content in a Dreamweaver dialog box.

 In Dreamweaver, open a new basic HTML file (this file is your Command definition file).
 Between the opening and closing title tags, enter My Flash Movie, so that the head of your page reads as follows: